Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

 \subsubsection{Dependence on $N_{\rm HI}$}

 Next we study the $N_{\rm HI}$ dependence of simulated correlation statistics.
 In panels d-f in Fig.~\ref{Corr_v}, we plot two-point($\xi$), three-point ($\zeta$) and reduced three-point (Q) correlation functions measured at $r_\parallel$ = 1-2 pMpc as a function of $N_{\rm HI}$ thresholds.
-In panel (d), we find that the two-point correlation steadily increases with increasing $N_{\rm HI}$ threshold.
-While the trend seen is similar to what we see in observations we see the increase in $\xi$ with \NHI\ threshold is slightly slower as compared to what is seen in the case of observations.
-We also show results with and without $b_{\rm turb}$.
-The measured $\xi$ values in this case are slightly higher at low \NHI\ and consistent at high \NHI\ with models without $b_{\rm turb}$.
-This is consistent with we missing some low \NHI\ component due to incompleteness.
+In panel (d) and (e), we find that the two- and three-point correlations steadily increases with increasing $N_{\rm HI}$ threshold.
+While the trend seen is similar to what we see in observations we see the increase in $\xi$ and $\zeta$ with \NHI\ threshold is slightly slower as compared to what is seen in the case of observations. {This could be related to the lack of high \NHI\ absorbers in simulations compared to observed distribution.}

-In panel (e) of Fig.~\ref{Corr_v}, we find that the three-point correlation increasing with increasing \NHI\ threshold.
-This trend is again consistent with what we saw in our observations.
-As in the case of $\xi$, the increase of $\zeta$ with \NHI\ is slower than what we see in observations.
-This could be related to the number of high \NHI\ clouds being deficient in our observations.
-In particular, as we go to higher \NHI, the number of absorbers we see per simulated sightline becomes very small.
-Therefore larger simulation boxes are needed to explore this in more detail.